Land Worth Saving

 There is a Native American proverb that says, “We don’t inherit the earth from our ancestors, we borrow it from our children.”

-During these unprecedented times, I have seen so many people finding solace in the beauty of Amelia Island, hiking, biking, and enjoying nature.
-Nature is never closed, and it’s not cancelled!
+I have seen so many people finding solace in the beauty of Amelia Island; hiking, biking, and enjoying nature.
+Nature is never closed, and it’s never cancelled!
 I have become very concerned about the unchecked development that is destroying wildlife habitats and vistas on the island.
-Developments are being done with no provision for wildlife corridors or wildlife habitat and in areas that were originally wetlands.
+Developments are going under construction with no provision for wildlife corridors or wildlife habitat and in areas that were originally wetlands.
 Additional concrete will adversely affect flooding when the next storm hits because impermeable surfaces don’t let nature do its work.

 Lands Saved